corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 michaelOldroyd is valid.
 ```

-Notice that it is provided with the underlying JSON form of the actual property names.
-The the string formatter uses `ToString()` under the covers, and the default implementation of that serializes the value to the string.
+The JSON `Property` type has a `Name` property which gives us the underlying JSON form of the actual property name, as a `string`, and a `Value` property which returns the value as a `JsonAny`.

+If you take a look at its definition, you'll find a `ValueAs<T>()` method to get the value as a specific type, and a family of `ValueAs[Primitive]` properties, plus `ValueKind` if you want to explore its underlying type.)

-You can see that this has emmitted our additinal properites, but we've also got the "well-known" properties in this list.
+The result of all this is that we have emitted our additional properties to the Console; but we've also got the "well-known" properties in this list.
 Is there a way to filter those out?

 You'll not be surprised to learn that there is.

-If we go and look at any of our code generated types, you'll see that the generator has emitted `const` fields for the well-known properties of any `object`.
+If we go and look at any of our code generated types, you'll see that the generator has emitted `const` fields for the well-known properties of thos `object` types that have them.
 They take the form `<PropertyName>JsonPropertyName` and `<PropertyName>Utf8JsonPropertyName`.

-As you might expect, these fields expose the `char` and UTF8-encoded `byte` versions of the relevant JSON property name.
+As you might expect, these fields expose the `char` and UTF8-encoded `byte` versions of the relevant JSON property names.

 We can use these to add a filter to our enumerator, to eliminate the well-known properties, and just work over the additional properties.